Bartlomiej-Kachniarz/About-me/README.md

 # Hi!
 ### I’m @Bartlomiej-Kachniarz / Data Scientist based in Warsaw, Poland 👋
-### I’m interested in Artificial Intelligence and Data Analysis field and I'm building a portfolio of my best projects
+### I’m interested in Artificial Intelligence and Data Analysis fields and I'm building a portfolio of my best projects
 ### My tech-stack includes in particular:
 - **Python**
   - Numpy